-- 1. The applicant for a Licence of Transport of category I, II or III Nuclear Material shall develop a transport security plan to address the protection against Unauthorized Removal of category I, II or III Nuclear Material and, where relevant, Radiological Sabotage during Transport and obtain the Authority's approval to be authorised by the Authority as a Licensee to carry out shipment of Nuclear Material covered by the transport security plan. - 2.
-The Licensee shall notify the Authority in writing at least three (3) working days before the proposed date and time of the shipment of Nuclear Material, and shall receive confirmation of receipt of the notification from the Authority before such shipment takes place. - 3.
-The Licensee shall provide to the Authority a written report on the results of the implemented transport security plan for each shipment of Nuclear Material to the Nuclear Facility within thirty (30) days after the said shipment is completed.
-This report shall include, inter alia, description of any deficiencies in the Physical Protection System noted by the Licensee during the shipment. - 4.
-The Licensee shall inform to the Authority about any intended change to the transport security plan and provide an explanation and justification for the change for review and approval by the Authority prior to implementing the change in the transport security plan.
-Should the intended change to the transport security plan be determined by the Licensee as such that does not reduce the overall effectiveness of the latter, the Licensee shall inform the Authority of the implementation of the change within ninety (90) days from the date of the change.
+- The applicant for a Licence for Transport of category I, II or III Nuclear Material shall develop a Transport security plan to address the protection against Unauthorised Removal of category I, II or III Nuclear Material and, where relevant, Radiological Sabotage during Transport and shall obtain the Authority's approval thereof prior to the conduct of the Transport. - 2.
+The Licensee shall notify the Authority in writing at least three (3) working days before the proposed arrival date and time of the shipment of Nuclear Material.
+The Licensee shall receive confirmation of receipt of the notification from the Authority before such shipment takes place. - 3.
+The Licensee shall provide the Authority with a written report on the results of the implemented Transport security plan for each shipment of Nuclear Material to the Nuclear Facility within thirty (30) days after the said shipment is completed.
+This report shall include, inter alia, a description of any deficiencies in the Physical Protection System noted by the Licensee during the shipment. - 4.
+The Licensee shall inform the Authority of any intended change to the Transport security plan and provide an explanation and justification for the change for review and approval thereof by the Authority prior to implementing the change in the Transport security plan. - 5.
+The Licensee shall ensure that the following basic elements are included in the Transport security plan: - a) Description of the administrative arrangements, including allocation of responsibilities and operational procedures such as testing and evaluation of the Transport security plan, review and update of the Transport security plan and event reporting, training requirements and information protection; - b) Description of the transported Nuclear Material; - c) The Transport Physical Protection System, including description of the packages and conveyances to be used, planned and alternate routes and modes of Transport, Physical Protection Measures, communication and positional tracking for normal operations, command and control for operations, maintenance and testing of systems and equipment and pre-shipment checks, as applicable; and

-- 5. The Licensee shall ensure that the following basic elements are included in the transport security plan: - a) Description of the administrative arrangements, including allocation of responsibilities and operational procedures such as testing and evaluation of the transport security plan, review and update of the transport security plan and event reporting, training requirements and information protection, - b) Description of the transported Nuclear Material, - c) The Transport Physical Protection System, including description of the packages and conveyances to be used, planned and alternate routes and modes of Transport, Physical Protection Measures, communication and positional tracking for normal operations, command and control for operations, maintenance and testing of systems and equipment and pre-shipment checks, as applicable, and - d) Description of the response planning, including Emergency arrangements, Contingency Plan, and escort of Transport by Security Response Forces, as applicable. - On-site movements of Nuclear Material between two Protected Areas within a Nuclear Facility should be conducted in compliance with the requirements applicable to Nuclear Material during Transport after taking into account existing Physical Protection Measures at the Nuclear Facility. - 7.
+- d) Description of the response planning, including Emergency arrangements, Contingency Plan, and escort of Transport by Security Response Forces, as applicable. - On-site movements of Nuclear Material between two Protected Areas within a Nuclear Facility should be conducted in compliance with the requirements applicable to Nuclear Material during Transport after taking into account existing Physical Protection Measures at the Nuclear Facility. - 7.
 The Licensee shall provide the necessary assistance to the relevant Competent Authorities to locate and recover any missing or stolen category I, II or III Nuclear Material and shall cooperate during subsequent investigations.